Did you know there are a ton of hidden carbs at Starbucks?! Not to fear, we’re going to shed some light on them!

 Lemon Crunch Parfait

-This lemon crunch parfait clearly displays a 14g of protein on it’s top label, to some they may think this is a healthier option.
-But once you turn to the nutrition label you’ll see what it’s actually about.
+This lemon crunch parfait clearly displays a 14g of protein on its top label, to some they may think this is a healthier option.
+But once you turn to the nutrition label on the back, you’ll see what it’s actually about.

-This lemon crunch parfait contains 330kcals, 12g of fat, 14g of protein and a whopping 42g of total carbs with only 1g of fiber.
+This lemon crunch parfait contains 330kcals, 12g fat, 14g protein, and a whopping 42g of total carbs with only 1g of fiber.
 I’d steer clear of this if you are trying to follow a low carb diet!

 Starbucks Egg and Cheese Protein Box